HiPhish/Game-Source-Documentation/Wolfenstein 3D/Wolfenstein 3D.markdown

 This routine loops through all the areas connected to the current layer and connects them to the player.
 We need the second condition to avoid getting stuck in an infinite loop.

 ### Doors ###
-Doors have a two-fold purpose: they physically block the player from passing from one room to another, and they prevent sound from traveling from one are to another (they don't stop sound from traveling throuthout the same area though).
+Doors have a three-fold purpose: they physically block the player from passing from one room to another, and they prevent sound from traveling from one are to another (they don't stop sound from traveling throuthout the same area though).
+Finally, they block or allow line of sight depending on whether they are closed or open, but LOS is discussed later.

 There is a hard-coded limit of 64 doors per level.
 This limit makes it possible for the C compiler to know the size of the door array at compile time, but the array might only be filled partially if there are fewer doors in the level.